dahlia/fedify/docs/manual/send.md

 the `Context.getActorUri()` method.](./actor.md#constructing-actor-uris)

 Every activity should have the `id` property, which is a unique IRI for the activity.
-If you don't specify the `id` property, Fedify automatically generates a unique IRI for the activity—but it is recommended to specify the `id` property explicitly.
+If you don't specify the `id` property, [Fedify automatically generates a unique IRI for the activity by default](#autoidassigner)—but it is recommended to specify the `id` property explicitly.

 > [!TIP]
 > The activity's `id` does not have to be necessarily dereferenceable—it's